haocai1992/haocai1992.github.io/_posts/2022-01-29-train-and-deploy-fine-tuned-gpt-2-model-using-pytorch-on-amazon-sagemaker-to-classify-news-articles.markdown

         return linear_output
 ```

-This is the `train` function in *train_deploy.py* for constructing a training loop of the classifier given input data.
+The `train` function in *train_deploy.py* constructs a training loop of the classifier given input data.

 ```python
 def train(args):